anikwai/stcl-linux-training-2025/ssh-key-setup-guide.md

 ssh-keygen -b 4096 -t rsa
 ```

+or if you already have existing key just skip to Step 2

 **Command Breakdown:**
 - `ssh-keygen`: Tool for generating SSH key pairs
 - `-b 4096`: Specifies the key length (4096 bits for enhanced security)